 Ashland University Fellowships

 Through the generous support of our donors, Ashbrook is able to offer the following scholarships to support studies in the Master of Arts program in American History and Government.
 Each award is made on an annual basis and is not automatically renewable.
-Unless otherwise noted, these awards are for on-campus summer graduate credit study only in courses with an AHG-prefix and may not be used to audit a course on a non-credit basis, for online courses, or for courses in the College of Education.
 Awards are open to both MAHG and MASTAHG students; select awards are also available to non-degree and continuing education students.
+Certain fellowships are restricted to (or preference is given) to residents of certain states or counties.